 What are external package label costs?

-External package labels are special stickers or tags you need to use for chilled delivery.
-They often contain temperature indicators, expiration dates, and tracking codes.
-These labels cost between €0.15 and €0.45 per unit, depending on the type and your order volume.
+External package labels are specialized stickers or tags required for chilled delivery operations.
+They typically contain temperature indicators, expiration dates, and tracking codes.
+These labels range from €0.15 to €0.45 per unit, with pricing dependent on label type and order volume.

 You use temperature labels from an external supplier for your fresh meals: